Two tracks from February of 2003, when I played on Chris Hewer’s CJAM show Actual Air for about the third time, with Shawn hosting in Chris’s stead.

-two tracks from february of 2003 when i played on chris hewer’s CJAM show actual air for about the third time (with shawn hosting in chris’ stead). there’s an early version of aura of the insipid with different bridge lyrics that are a little less interesting than what i ended up singing in their place on the album version, and a cover of tim buckley’s lorca. i’m not normally one to play someone else’s songs on the radio, but i think it was right around the anniversary of tim’s death, and i wanted to tackle something no one else would be bold enough to attempt. i never felt like i did a great job with it. not that too many people would have heard it at the time anyway. but it was a fun challenge to set for myself.
+There’s an early version of Aura of the Insipid with different bridge lyrics that are a little less interesting than what I ended up singing in their place on the album version, and a cover of Tim Buckley’s Lorca.
+I’m not normally one to play someone else’s songs on the radio, but I think it was right around the anniversary of Tim’s death, and I wanted to tackle something no one else would be bold enough to attempt.
+I never felt like I did a great job with it.
+Not that too many people would have heard it at the time anyway.
+But it was a fun challenge to set for myself.

-much more interesting, in my opinion, is the stuff that was recorded during my first appearance on chris’ show (you’ll have to get the MISFITS compilation to hear it, minus the interview segments).
+Much more interesting, in my opinion, is the stuff that was recorded during my first appearance on Chris’s show (you’ll have to get the MISFITS compilation to hear it, minus the interview segments).

-he spotted the mr. sinister album INCOGNITO IN AUSTIN and decided to grab that. he played chris the title track and told him some hilarious improvised lies about my musical history (something like, “john’s been making music since he was two years old” — in a way it was true, but josh had no way of knowing). chris liked what he heard and told josh to get me to come in and play on his show. so, next friday, he did, and i did.
+He spotted the Mr. Sinister album INCOGNITO IN AUSTIN and grabbed that.
+He played Chris the title track and told him some hilarious improvised lies about my musical history.
+Chris liked what he heard and told Josh to get me to come in and play on his show.
+So the next friday he did, and I did.

-i hadn’t yet started working on a follow-up to BEAUTIFULLY STUPID. but i’d just written “filler” and “unstable things” on my new acoustic guitar — the first decent one i ever owned — and i thought they might make for good on-air material, instead of tackling old tunes. chris ended up making me the “focus group” of the evening, devoting almost an hour to talking to me and playing my music. i had no idea that was going to happen.
+I hadn’t yet started working on a follow-up to BEAUTIFULLY STUPID.
+But I’d just written “Filler” and “Unstable Things” on my new acoustic guitar — the first decent one I ever owned — and I thought they might make for good on-air material, instead of tackling old tunes.
+Chris ended up making me the “focus group” of the evening, devoting almost an hour to talking to me and playing my music.
+I had no idea that was going to happen.
+It was surreal.

-i played some tracks from my still-fresh first post-band solo CD, a few band tracks from STELLAR and the posthumous CASTRATED EP, the two new acoustic tracks, and we talked a bit about what i did and how i came to play the guitar in such an odd way. i even somehow got away with playing “absolutely manhole blues”, which contains about thirty rapid-fire shouts of a four-letter word that rhymes with “duck” in its final twenty seconds.
+I played some tracks from my still-fresh first post-band solo CD, a few band tracks from STELLAR and the posthumous CASTRATED EP, the two new acoustic tracks, and we talked a bit about what I did and how I came to play the guitar in such an odd way.
+I even somehow got away with playing “Absolutely Manhole Blues”, which features about thirty rapid-fire shouts of a four-letter word that rhymes with “duck” in its final twenty seconds.

-when it was time to play the live tracks, the microphone i spoke into was angled halfway between my face and the guitar in an attempt to capture an ample amount of both. i was nervous as hell, and botched my guitar-playing on both songs. but even though the proper recordings that ended up on TEMPORARY AMNESIA are better in most of the ways that matter and i hold the climactic high note on “unstable things” for much longer, there’s something about the imperfect first versions i always liked — a kind of raw energy. on “filler” in particular, my live singing has a kick to it i was never quite able to recapture in the studio. maybe it was a combination of the thrill of being on the radio for the first time in my life, and unveiling these songs when the paint on them was still wet and one of them didn’t even have a title.
+When it was time to play the live tracks, the microphone I was speaking into was angled halfway between my face and the guitar.
+I was nervous as hell, and I botched my guitar-playing on both songs.
+But even though the proper recordings that ended up on TEMPORARY AMNESIA are better in most of the ways that matter and I hold the climactic high note on “Unstable Things” for much longer there, something about the imperfect first versions has always grabbed me.
+On “Filler” in particular, my live singing has a kick to it I was never quite able to recapture in the studio.
+Maybe it was a combination of the thrill of being on the radio for the first time in my life and unveiling these songs when the paint on them was still wet and one of them didn’t even have a title.

-either way, it was pretty cool to have someone give me that kind of attention on their radio show at a time when not many people were interested in what i was doing. chris may have turned out to be kind of flaky later on, but i’ll always think of him when i’m trying to make sweet love to a broken toaster.
+Either way, it was pretty cool to have someone give me that kind of attention on their radio show at a time when not many people were interested in what I was doing.
+Chris may have revealed himself to be flaky later on when I was trying to build an actual friendship with him, but I’ll always think of him when I’m trying to make sweet love to a broken toaster.

 + both tracks backwards